-But thankfully the odds are not all against you.
-Every day, airlines around the world release thousands of killer deals – from mistakenly published cheap fares to intentionally provided slashed prices.
+But thankfully the odds are not all against us.
+Every day, airlines around the world release thousands of killer deals – from mistakenly published cheap fares to intentionally provided discounts.
 Yes, cheap fares are out there, if only you know how to find them.
-And today I am going to help you master how to find a cheap flight.
-These are the exact steps I follow.
-If you follow them too, you will, at least, never be the person on a flight who paid the most for their ticket!
+And today I am going to help you master that art and book a flight ticket for what you can afford.

-Get Over The Myths
+Get Over Myths

-After travelling for over 2 years now, and booking all the flights by myself, I’ve learned that it is NOT cheaper to buy airfare on a Tuesday, there is NO evidence that booking your flight 40 days in advance will assure a better price, neither going incognito will lead to sure-shot deals.
+After travelling for years now, and booking more flights than I remember, I’ve learned that it is NOT cheaper to buy airfare on a Tuesday, and there is NO evidence that booking your flight 40 days in advance will assure a better price.
+Neither going incognito will save you from a sudden price hike.

 In short, there is NO exact date or specific time period in which to book your airfare.
 Sometimes you can find the cheapest deal for tomorrow, and sometimes, for after a month!

 Now that we have busted a few myths, let’s get back to work and start with some practical tips…

 Start with Google Flights or Kayak: The First Step